 - Hand Drill (with 1/2″ Spade, 1/8″ Drill Bit, and 3″ Hole Saw)

 Locate parts and trace: Remove the lid from the toilet tank.
 Locate the overflow tube, gently remove the rubber tube going into the top of it.

 Take the small plastic funnel and stick it in the tube.
 Now take a straight edge and span it across the walls of the tank next to the funnel, and mark the edge on the funnel.

 Now remove the funnel and lay a piece of paper of the tank and trace out the walls and the location of the overflow pipe in relation to them.

 Next, take the lid from the tank and trace it onto the sheet wood.

-Cut out the lid: Cut out the shape of the lid with a jig saw from the wood and clean up as necessary with sand paper.
+Cut out the lid: Cut out the shape of the lid with a jigsaw from the wood and clean up as necessary with sandpaper.
 Now take the paper tracing of the tank and cut on inside wall line with scissors.
-Now center the tracing on the new wood lid, and take the center punch and mark the center of over flow tube on the wood lid.
-Using this mark as center drill a 3 inch diameter hole with the hole saw.
+Now center the tracing on the new wood lid, and take the center punch and mark the center of the overflow tube on the wood lid.
+Using this mark as the center drill a 3-inch diameter hole with the hole saw.